8 of the Worst Ways To Deplete Your Savings

 Loaning Money

-If you have a friend or family member in need, you might be tempted to fire up your savings account and help them with what you can.
+If a friend or family member is in need, you might feel tempted to use your savings account and assist them with whatever you can.
 While that is understandable, what if they never pay you back?
 This situation is commonplace, so you shouldn’t lend money unless you can easily replace it.
-If you can’t, not only do you put your own finances at risk, but your relationship with the person you lend the money to could be put under pressure.
+If you cannot do so, you put your finances at risk, and lending money to the person could strain your relationship with them.

 Buying Your ‘Wants’